appztr4ckt/ProtocolSupportBungee-FIXXED/README.md

 <span class="badge-paypal"><a href="https://www.paypal.com/cgi-bin/webscr?return=&business=true-games.org%40yandex.ru&bn=PP-DonationsBF%3Abtn_donateCC_LG.gif%3ANonHosted&cmd=_donations&rm=1&no_shipping=1&currency_code=USD" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span>

 Support for 1.6, 1.5, 1.4.7, pe clients on BungeeCord<br>
-This plugin is under development
+This plugin is not anymore under development

 Important notes:
 * Only latest version of this plugin is supported
 * This plugin can't be reloaded or loaded not at BungeeCord startup
+* This plugin only works with travertine-1.16

 ---